qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 3. Approximate optimization algorithms
 ---------------------------------------

-Both the previsously considederd problems :math:`MAXCUT` and :math:`MAX \; 3-SAT` are actually known to be a NP-hard problems `1 <#references>`__.
+Both the previously considered problems :math:`MAXCUT` and :math:`MAX \; 3-SAT` are actually known to be a NP-hard problems `1 <#references>`__.
 In fact it turns out that many combinatorial optimization problems are computationally hard to solve in general.
 In